 The set-up for the show is relatively straightforward, being a send-up of sales seminars.
 We, the audience, are supposed to be a group of hungry bilge pump sales hopefuls learning the art of selling bilge pumps from the aggressively cheerful Ladgrove.
 The character is a well-crafted caricature of a particular type of aggressive sales executive, full of swagger, jargon, and cod-philosophising, albeit one that has various surrealist touches such as his penchant for swigging Listerine.

 One of the surprises here is just how flexible bilge pump is as a comic phrase.
 As Ladgrove keeps saying it over and over, you think it can’t possibly stay funny.
 However, whether it is in a vocal warm-up, as in the opening ‘backstage’ segment, or inserted into popular songs like Jump or We Will Rock You or various cod idioms, Ladgrove keeps finding different context to make it funny.

 Ladgrove is also very good at working the crowd.
 Given this a fake seminar, there is a lot of audience interaction.
-One of the most amusing of which is a segment where Ladgrove teaches two unsuspecting audiences members an utterly bizarre door-to-door sales technique.
+One of the most amusing examples of which is a segment where Ladgrove teaches two unsuspecting audiences members an utterly bizarre door-to-door sales technique.

-Neal Portenza is Joshua Ladgrove in: Edinburgh’s Only Bilge Pump Sales Seminar ends up being one of the weirdest, most original, not to mention, surprisingly layered hours of comedy at this year Fringe.
+Neal Portenza is Joshua Ladgrove in: Edinburgh’s Only Bilge Pump Sales Seminar ends up being one of the weirdest, most original, not to mention surprisingly layered hours of comedy at this year Fringe.
 Just don’t expect to learn anything useful about bilge pumps.